bakedPotatoLord/bakedpotatolord.github.io/content/elijah-fire.md

 To begin, let's standardize our measurement system.
 Since I enjoy role-playing as a scientist, I'm going to use the litre for volume and standard metric for everything else.

-I'm also going to use the [The Jewish Study Bible](https://archive.org/details/isbn_9780195297515/), which estimates that the  biblical seah equals 7.7 freedom liters
+I'm also going to use the [The Jewish Study Bible](https://archive.org/details/isbn_9780195297515/), which estimates that the  biblical seah equals 7.7 litres

 Using this, we can find that: <code class="language-math"> 2seah * \frac{7.7litre}{1seah} = 15.4litre </code>